yiwxng/Portfolio_YiWang/README.md

 I've had over more than 1 year of research experience at a Reinforcement Learning (RL)and HCI lab, where I participated in many research projects that created AI tools for health.

 I was also fortunately awards a department scholarship during summer 2023 to work on a RL algorithm powered mental health text message system.
+(As you probably got to this link from my resume)